 Experience of Care

-Patients and Carers know they are urgently referred for investigation of suspected cancer and should expect a diagnosis and to agree a plan within 28-days.
-For some patients this may include further diagnostics should also be available in time to start optimal treatment within 62-days of initial urgent referral
+Patients and Carers know they are urgently referred for investigation of suspected cancer and should expect a diagnosis and to agree a management plan within 28-days.
+For some patients this may include further diagnostics (such as specialised biopsies or breast MRI imaging), and these further tests should also be available in time to start optimal treatment within 62-days of initial urgent referral

 Ensure that patients and carers’ ability to attend appointments is taken into account and additional support is offered to help with this, for example providing translation services, where necessary

-Patients are communicated with clearly, understand the information provided, and are given additional support, such as access to a CNS
+Patients are communicated with clearly, understand the information provided, and are given additional support, such as access to a CNS or a patient navigator

 Care and support that meets the needs of those in whom breast cancer is not suspected but are experiencing significant issues with their breasts, using evidence based clinically robust models of care delivery and subject to evaluation.
 See ABS position statement on Breast Pain